ocelotpotpie/NerdAlert/README.md

 NerdAlert
 =========

 NerdAlert displays notifications for important server events.

 Shutdown and Restart Notifications
 ----------------------------------

 The `/nerdalert event` command can display broadcast messages and title overlays alerting players to an impending server shutdown or restart.
 The title overlays include a count down to the event.
 The count down can be cancelled.
-Title overlays can be cancelled.
 A cancellation message will be broadcast in chat, but not shown as a title overlay.

 NerdAlert does not shut down or restart the server itself.
 It only displays notifications about these events on behalf of the server wrapper.